nikdavnik/docs-casa-prod/docs/source/user-guide.md

 ![Login with linked account](./img/plugins/account-linking-login.png)

 Sign in with your standard username and password.
-If you do not have an account, and social login is enabled, you can create a new account via social login.
+If you do not have an account but social login is enabled, you can create a new account via social login.

 ## Credential Dashboard